This Politician Asked His Partner To Marry Him During A Debate On Same-Sex Marriage

 Liberal MP @timwilsoncomau proposed to his partner Ryan during his same-sex marriage speech to the House of Reps.
 He said YES! ??? pic.twitter.com/of9N21WYMh— Alice Workman (@workmanalice) December 4, 2017

-There's no word on when Wilson and Bolger will officially tie the knot, but Australia is on track to legalise same-sex marriage by Christmas — a pledge that Prime Minister Malcolm Turnbull made when the results of a postal survey showed that over 60% of Australians support legalisation.
+There's no word on when Wilson and Bolger will officially tie the knot, but Australia is on track to legalize same-sex marriage by Christmas — a pledge that Prime Minister Malcolm Turnbull made when the results of a postal survey showed that over 60% of Australians support legalization.

 And, if you love unique proposal stories, you'll appreciate this fun fact: The Australian House of Representatives quickly sifted through its archives and confirmed that this is the first marriage proposal to occur on the House floor, as reported by USA Today.